jkenney0501/Python_Supervised_Learning/README.md

   - This Linear Regression model explores the variables associated with webiste sessions compared to mobile sessions to predict annual spending amounts from customers.

-## Logistic Regression - To be completed sometime this year!
+## Logistic Regression - To be completed sometime this year (credit default LR)!
 This is a rather extensive project.
 Last update on 2/21/2022
 - Credit Default: A Logistic Regression Analysis of customer credit card/default behavior.
     - [Data Cleaning](https://github.com/jkenney0501/Python_Supervised_Learning/blob/main/LogisticRegression-CreditDefault/NoteBooks/Data%20Exploration%20and%20Cleaning.ipynb)